awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

 There are three valid values for the `Owner` field in the action category section in your pipeline structure: `AWS`, `ThirdParty`, and `Custom`\.

-To find the provider name and owner information for your action provider, see [Action Structure Reference](action-reference.md) or [Number of Input and Output Artifacts for Each Action Type](#reference-action-artifacts)\.
+To find the provider name and owner information for your action provider, see [Action structure reference](action-reference.md) or [Number of input and output artifacts for each action type](#reference-action-artifacts)\.

 This table lists valid providers by action type\.

-**Valid Action Providers by Action Type**
+**Valid action providers by action type**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/reference-pipeline-structure.html)

 Some action types in CodePipeline are available in select AWS Regions only\.
 It is possible that an action type is available in an AWS Region, but an AWS provider for that action type is not available\.

-For more information about each action provider, see [Integrations with CodePipeline Action Types](integrations-action-type.md)\.
+For more information about each action provider, see [Integrations with CodePipeline action types](integrations-action-type.md)\.

 The following sections provide examples for provider information and configuration properties for each action type\.

-## Pipeline and Stage Structure Requirements in CodePipeline<a name="pipeline-requirements"></a>
+## Pipeline and stage structure requirements in CodePipeline<a name="pipeline-requirements"></a>

 A two\-stage pipeline has the following basic structure: